snphillips/nycha-outage-scraper/README.md

 `pip install -r requirements.txt`

-- To run the scraper, in your terminal run (this process can take up to 20 seconds):
+- To run the scraper, in your terminal run:

 `python3 nycha_outage_scraper.py`

+The scraping can take up to a minute.
+You can view the progress in your terminal.

-- You'll know the scrape is successful if you see csv files in a folder called outage-scrape-csvs within the project folder.
+- You'll know the scrape is successful if you see a csv file with the timestamp of the scrape as the folder name, within a folder called outage-scrape-csvs within the project folder.
+Within the timestamped folder, there should be 10 csvs.
+Each csv represents a type of outage.

 ## Built With